-The WEGO IV dual channel unit (WEGO 4D) is a complete air/fuel ratio (AFR) metering system with built-in data logging.
+The WEGO IV is a complete air/fuel ratio (AFR) metering system with built-in data logging.
 The system is a versatile tuning aid and diagnostic tool for all carbureted and fuel injected gasoline powered engines.
-The WEGO IV unit displays AFR for two channels and can log over 3 hours data including sensor 1 and sensor 2 AFR values, engine RPM, and a spare 0-5V analog input for sensors such as throttle position or manifold pressure.
+The WEGO IV unit displays AFR and can log over 2 hours data including AFR, engine RPM, and a spare 0-5V analog input for sensors such as throttle position or manifold pressure.
 The ultra-bright daylight readable blue LED display features automatic dimming under low light conditions.
 The compact size and wide supply voltage range also allow operation from small rechargeable batteries in a broad range of applications.

-The system uses low cost Bosch LSU 4.2 5-wire wide-band oxygen sensors.
+The system uses a low cost Bosch LSU 4.2 5-wire wide-band oxygen sensor.
 By utilizing miniature surface mount electronics technology, digital signal processing techniques, and a switching power supply for the sensor heater, the WEGO IV provides the same level of accuracy as lab systems costing thousands of dollars.

-WEGO IV units also have 0-5 volt analog AFR outputs that are compatible with most data acquisition systems.
+WEGO IV units also have a 0-5 volt analog AFR output that is compatible with most data acquisition systems.